Tirusulam railway station: History

+The station was opened in the year 1985.
 The station lies in the Chennai Beach–Tambaram section of the Chennai Suburban Railway Network, the first suburban section of the city.
 With the completion of track-lying work in March 1931, which began in 1928, the suburban services were started on 11 May 1931 between Beach and Tambaram, and was electrified on 15 November 1931, with the first MG EMU services running on 1.5 kV DC.
 The section was converted to 25 kV AC traction on 15 January 1967.

 Layout

 The station has two suburban platforms and another island platform for long-distance mainline trains.
 Since mainline trains do not halt at the station, the island platform remains unused.
 The platform is 280 m long and has been considered to be extended to 575 m as there are plans to halt long-distance trains at the station.

+The platforms are connected by subways.
+These platforms are built to accumulate 24 coaches express train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.
+This is the first station and only till date that has subways to enter and exit the station.
+All other stations in Chennai have only foot overbridge.
+Initially, the subways were only up to G.S.T. road (station side).
+In 2006, the subway was extended inside the Thirusoolam airport complex.

+Station layout

 Developments

 The station is connected to the Chennai airport by means of a subway.
 Despite being situated at the entrance of the airport, the station does not cater to the needs of the air travellers due to the lack of proper approach corridors and other facilities.
 With the modernisation of Chennai Airport in 2012, several renovation processes are underway in the station.
 There are also plans to connect the station with the Metro Rail Station at the airport.